skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Enter the Iifa Tree and choose to *Ask Eiko* when given a prompt.
 * Give Eiko the Ruby you receive from breaking the seal.
 * Go along the roots until you find Mocchi, for whom you have a letter to deliver.
-* It's very unlikely, but it's possible to make it to Mocchi without any battles.
+* It's very unlikely, but it's possible to make it to Mocchi without any battle.
 However, the times do account for one.

 **Target time**: 05:33:38 (+11:52) **Target Gil**: 182,055 **Encounters**: 1